spatialos/gdk-for-unity/docs/content/glossary.md

 If an entity doesn’t have this component, it won’t be captured in snapshots.
 This is fine for transient entities.
 For example, you probably don’t want the entities associated with players to be saved into a snapshot you take of a deployment, because the players won’t be connected when you restart the deployment.
 ### Position
 Position is a [component](#spatialos-component) in the standard [schema](#schema) library; all SpatialOS [entities](#spatialos-entity) must have this component.
 It lets SpatialOS know what the position of an entity in the [world](#world) is.
-This is used by SpatialOS few specific purposes, like [load balancing (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#load-balancing) and [queries (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#queries).
+This is used by SpatialOS few specific purposes, like [load balancing](https://docs.improbable.io/reference/latest/shared/glossary#load-balancing) and [queries](https://docs.improbable.io/reference/latest/shared/glossary#queries).

 ### Reactive component